openstack-archive/dragonflow/doc/source/specs/nb_api_refactor.rst

  * `on_update_pre` - Called on the object each time it is updated, can be used for example to generate a new version or trigger updates on other objects.
+   Gets the original object that exists in the database as a parameter.

 Since those hooks are methods on objects themselves, we can use super() to chain all needed hooks in parents and mixins, according to Python's native MRO.